-83. The probationary period, as defined and administered by the Civil Service Commission ("Probationary Period"), shall be as set forth herein:

-2,080 hours for all new hires;

-1,040 hours for a promotive appointment; and

-520 hours for all other job changes, including but not limited to transfers and bumping.
-If the employee is returned to duty in the same department from which he/she was laid off, he/she shall serve the remainder of any probationary period.

-84. The parties may extend, in writing, the duration of the Probationary Period by mutual consent.
+- 76. The probationary period, as defined and administered by the Civil Service Commission ("Probationary Period"), shall be as set forth herein: - 2,080 hours for all new hires; - 1,040 hours for a promotive appointment; and - 520 hours for all other job changes, including but not limited to transfers and bumping.
+If the employee is returned to duty in the same department from which the employee was laid off, the employee shall serve the remainder of any probationary period. - 77.
+The parties may extend, in writing, the duration of the Probationary Period by mutual consent.